History of the Rugby League World Cup: 1960–1977: Sporadic competitions

-Decentralised tournament

-In 1975, the tournament faced a major change, with matches being played on a home and away basis all over the world instead of in one central location.
-Also, for the first time, England and Wales participated instead of Great Britain, creating a five team tournament.
+In 1975, was hosted across two federations.
+Great Britain split into England and Wales for the 1975 tournament as Wales wanted to showcase the high level of talent they had (no Scottish or Irish players made the original squad), this created a five team tournament for the first time.
 A final was not planned for that tournament, with the winner meant to have come from the team who finished top.
 However, despite finishing first, Australia hadn't defeated England yet so they played a challenge match against the English at Headingley.
 This didn't prove to be an issue for the Australians however, as they won that match 25–0 in front of 7,680 people.

-In 1977, Great Britain returned as a single, combined entity and the World Cup temporarily returned to having a centralised host, with Australia and New Zealand sharing the privilege.
-The final was closely fought, with Australia coming out on top against Great Britain 13–12 at the SCG.
+In 1977, Great Britain returned as a single, combined entity and the World Cup saw Australia and New Zealand hosting.
+The final was closely fought, with Australia coming out on top against Great Britain 13–12 at the Sydney Cricket Ground.
 However, due to the constant tinkering with the format of the tournament, the public was starting to lose interest, and it would be eight years until the tournament returned.

+1985–1992: Decentralised tournament

 The next tournament was held across four years, from 1985 to 1988, with the teams playing each other twice both at home and away.
 This tournament also saw the debut of Papua New Guinea, who triumphantly beat New Zealand 24–22 at the PNG Football Stadium (then called Lloyd Robson Oval) in Port Moresby.
 This tournament culminated with Australia defeating New Zealand 25–12 in the final at Auckland's Eden Park in front of 47,363 people, the largest rugby league crowd New Zealand has ever seen.
 The format remained for the following edition, which ran between 1989 and 1992.
 This tournament was won again by Australia, who defeated Great Britain 10–6 in the final at the Wembley Stadium in front of 73,361, a record crowd for the tournament not broken until the 2013 final at Old Trafford.
 That tournament would also be the last to feature Great Britain, with England and Wales taking their place.